mafifafm/pxt-microbit/docs/courses/csintro/arrays/activity.md

 Once that word has been guessed (or passed), we need a way to advance to the next word in the array.

-* We can do this by changing the index of the array with the 'on screen down' event handler from the Input Toolbox drawer (this is a drop-down menu choice of the 'on shake' block) to advance to the next word when we tilt the micro:bit down.
+* We can do this by changing the index of the array with the 'on screen down' event handler from the Input Toolbox drawer (this is a drop-down menu choice of the 'on shake' block) to advance to the next word when we tilt the Ragga down.

 ```block
 let index = 0